WaliMuhammadAhmad/WaliMuhammadAhmad/README.md

 - 🔭 I’m currently working on [DeepFake Audio Detection](https://github.com/MarkHershey/AudioDeepFakeDetection.git)

-- 🌱 I’m currently learning **Advance Python and it's frameworks for Machine Learning**
+- 🌱 I’m currently learning **Advanced Python and its frameworks for Machine Learning**

 - 👨‍💻 All of my Achievements are here [Certificates & Achievements](https://www.linkedin.com/in/wali-muhammad-ahmad-06935922b/recent-activity/all/)